Last year (2018) was a year of massive change and transformation for Davy and I.

 The altar we set up on the bay window in our dining room was incorporated into our dinnertime routine.
 As the days drew darker after the fall equinox, Davy lit candles before dinner.
 Our son got a kick out of blowing them out after dinner, coming up with whimsical wishes each night for pet dragons or visits from favorite superheroes.

 At the end of the day, after our son went to bed, Davy and I retreated to our sacred space in the downstairs family room.
 We lit candles and sipped coffee or tea.
 We each shared five things that we were grateful for that day.
-We did a short, guided meditation, or incorporated crystals and oracle cards into our ritual.
+We did a short, guided meditation, or incorporated crystals, tarot or oracle cards into our ritual.

 Davy and I used this time to be mindful, reflect on our day, and reconnect with each other – not as parents or business partners, but as a couple.